 https://www.launchpadapps.com.au/wp-content/uploads/2016/06/Mobile-App-Development-1030x532.jpg5321030Nick Normanhttps://www.launchpadapps.com.au/wp-content/uploads/2018/08/LPAD1-01.pngNick Norman2016-03-21 10:35:242017-04-13 11:59:195 Reasons App Development Should Be Your #1 Business Strategy

 To advertise your app successfully on Facebook, you need to understand Facebook’s unique opportunities, and how it differs from other marketing channels.
 Within this guide, we highlight the core aspects of Facebook mobile app marketing, explaining the process from start-to-finish and providing tools to scale your operations towards sustainable and cost-effective ad campaigns.

 More and more business are moving their budgets away from traditional advertising channels and increasing their social spending.
 According to eMarketer, Facebook’s social platform commands the highest market share in mobile ad spend with 37%.
 Why is this the case?

-It’s simple: Facebook Advertising works.
+It’s simple: Facebook Marketing works.

-However, putting together a Facebook campaign is no small task if you’re attempting to scale operations and maximise your ads’ ROI.
+However, putting together a Facebook campaign is no small task if you’re attempting to scale operations and maximize your ads’ ROI.
 When you’re trying to get people to download your app, every user – and every dollar – counts.